 Carcass and bone samples are analyzed for Sr-90, as strontium accumulates in the bone, not the meat.
 Liver samples, when collected, are analyzed for isotopes of plutonium, as plutonium accumulates in the liver.
 Meat samples are analyzed for gamma emitting radionuclides, which include Co-60, Cs-134, Cs-137, Eu-152, Eu-154, Eu-155, Ru-106, and Sb-125.
+Some meat samples are analyzed for isotopes of uranium, and some for Sr-90.
 Concentration units are pCi/g (dry weight).